 universities and colleges can charge new students up to £9,000 sterling a year

 for undergraduate courses.
 You can apply for a tuition fee loan which you only

 have to repay after you have graduated and are earning over £21,000 sterling a

 year.
 However, you are not entitled to maintenance support in the same way as

 home students.
 If you are an EU national who has been settled in the UK for

 over 3 years you will be classed as a home student and will be able to apply

 for financial support for living costs.

-Scotland: Scottish students and EU students who started their first full-time degree course in Scotland do not pay fees as long as they meet the relevant residence criteria (pdf).
+Scotland: Scottish students and EU students who start their first full-time degree course in Scotland do not pay fees as long as they meet the relevant residence criteria (pdf).

 The tuition fees for postgraduate study vary from institution to institution and course to course, but usually run to several thousand pounds.
 Postgraduate prospectuses give up-to-date fees.